Cost of buying a home - Key informations

 School and municipal taxes

-In Quebec, when the seller of the property is accompanied by a real estate broker, it is important to know that the broker’s compensation is paid by the seller and not the buyer.
+In Quebec, when the seller of the property is accompanied by a real estate broker, it is important to know that the compensation of the broker-collaborator is generally paid by the seller.

 The purchase of a property involves many other costs following the notary.
 In fact, these costs can range from moving, to renovating the property, buying appliances and home insurance.
 However, these costs are necessary to acquire the dream property.